 But you don't need to soak them at all, they will eventually get tender as they cook.
 It just might take a half-hour or an hour longer.

-Regardless if you choose to soak them or not, you do need to pick them over for pebbles and to remove broken beans, and of course, you need to rinse them well; they are dirty.
+Regardless of whether you choose to soak them or not, you do need to pick them over for pebbles and to remove broken beans, and of course, you need to rinse them well; they are dirty.

 Yes, even the ones in the bags are dirty.